navamai/navamai/README.md

 Here is an example of running `navamai test vision` command and resulting test summary.
 I this defailt prompt and image we are sharing image of around 150-160 people standing in close proximity in a circle and asking the model to count the number of people.
 The right number is between 150-160.
 This can be used to calculate the relative accuracy of each model based on the response.
 How closely the response follows the system prompt and the user prompts is  indicative of quality of response.

+You can also notice the response times seem proportional to model size.
+For Claude, Opus > Sonnet > Haiku.
+For Gemini, Pro > Flash.
+For OpenAI, GPT-4o > GPT-4-mini.

 You can similarly run `navamai test ask` command to test across all models and providers.
+In this run you may find groq is among the fastest providers when it comes to response time.

+Of course, you may need multiple test runs to get better intuition of response times as there are multiple factors which effect latency other than model size or architecture, like network latency, which may change across multiple test runs.

 ## Chatbot UI in command prompt